Have you ever had that feeling?

 I’m in the process of creating two free courses:

 - Don’t Be a Content Monkey: How to Become a Trusted Content Advisor (And Advance Your Career)

-These are the same marketing basics and content marketing principles I’ve used on my path to becoming the senior manager of content and social media marketing at Constant Contact.
+These are the same marketing basics and content marketing principles I’ve used on my path to becoming the director of content marketing at Constant Contact.
 And they’re what I still use with my team today.

 Here’s what these free Wicked Smaht courses will do for you: